di-unipi-socc/DockerFinder/README.md

 3. Develops a intelligent **search system** that is able to identify the images that offer determined features and not only based on the name and the tag.

-Next steps to be performed:
-  - decide the structure of the inforamation (relational DB ?? )
-  - Write the scripts in order to indentify the capability of the images.
-  - starting from docker file ,generate the informations.

 ### Description
 The description of the images can be decomposed in: